M-o-a-T/venusian/README.md

 **Warning**: After installing The Venusian, running or emulating non-Venus ARMHF binaries will no longer work.

-**Note**: Due to missing QEMU support, Bluetooth devices are only supported on ARM64 systems.
+**Note**: Due to missing QEMU support, some Bluetooth devices will only work on ARM64 systems. `dbus-serialbattery` and other Python-based programs are not affected.

 ## Rationale